ome/ome-files-cpp/docs/sphinx/conversion.rst

       }
     };

-This visitor may be used with :cpp:func:`apply_visitor` in a similar manner to the previously demonstrated visitors.
+This visitor may be used with :cpp:func:`visit` in a similar manner to the previously demonstrated visitors.

 :cpp:class:`enable_if` has two parameters, the first being a conditional, the second being the return type (in this example, all